mtheoryx/aws-backup/engineer-notes.md

 ## Action Plan

+- [x] Initialize the cdk application
+  - [x] Do a basic app first, validate, then delete it
+    - `cdk init app --language typescript`
-- [ ] Initialize the cdk application (can this be done without a sub directory??)
+  - [x] can this be done without a sub directory?
+NOPE
+    - `cdk init cannot be run in a non-empty directory!`
 - [ ] Validate correct installation of the cdk application
 - [ ] Configure stack with account number and region, for now
 - [ ] Create 3 tables with CDK